hms-networks/AbccSpiAnalyzer/README.md

 * Byte counter to logic-frames that are part of process data.
 * Byte counter to logic-frames that are part of message data this will be particularly helpful for tracking long segmented messages.
-* Supports bubble-text enumeration of 'most' the following SPI telegram fields:
+* Supports bubble-text enumeration for 'most' of the following SPI telegram fields:
   - SPI control/status
   - Application status
   - Anybus status